 SECURITY AUDITS AND ASSESSMENTS

-The Foundation may review Service Provider’s Information Security Program prior to the commencement of Services and from time to time during the term of the Agreement.
-During the performance of the Services, from time to time with prior written notice, the Foundation, at its own expense, may perform, or to have performed, an on-site audit of Service Provider’s Information Security Program, Service Provider’s Information Systems, and Service Provider’s facilities during normal business hours, provided that the Foundation will conduct no more than one such audit during any 12-month period or following an incident or breach.
+The Foundation may, subject to Service Provider’s access and security rules, review Service Provider’s Information Security Program prior to the commencement of Services and from time to time during the term of the Agreement but not more often than annually.
+During the performance of the Services, from time to time with prior written notice, and, subject to Service Provider’s access and security rules, the Foundation, at its own expense, may perform, or to have performed, an on-site audit of Service Provider’s Information Security Program, Service Provider’s Information Systems, and Service Provider’s facilities during normal business hours, provided that the Foundation will conduct no more than one such audit during any 12-month period or following an incident or breach.
 In lieu of an on-site audit, upon request by the Foundation, Service Provider will complete, within forty-five (45) days of receipt, an information security assessment questionnaire provided by the Foundation or its designee regarding Service Provider’s Information Security Program.
 Service Provider will, at Service Provider’s own expense, cause a nationally recognized independent and mutually agreed upon certified public accounting or cybersecurity firm to conduct a SOC Type II audit of Service Provider’s Information Security Program (“Security Audit”) at least annually, and provide a copy of the results of the Security Audit to the Foundation at infosec@gatesfoundation.org upon completion of each Security Audit.
 If such Security Audit reveals any deficiencies in Service Provider’s Information Security Program, Service Provider will prepare and deliver to the Foundation a detailed plan for remedying all the deficiencies (“Remedial Plan”), which will include: (a) details of actions Service Provider will take to correct the deficiencies; and (b) target dates for successful correction of the actions to correct the deficiencies.
 Service Provider will deliver the Remedial Plan to the Foundation within a reasonable period of time following identification of the deficiencies based on the nature and complexity of

 the deficiencies to be remedied, not to exceed thirty (30) calendar days.
 Service Provider will bear all costs and expenses associated with correcting all deficiencies.